AlexandruHau/DE-MRI-Model/README.md

 python3 sort_data.py data/synthetic/synthetic_curves.npy data/synthetic/synthetic_params.py synthetic
 ```

-For each fold, the following folders are created:
+For each fold from the cross-validation, the following folders are created:

 ```
 datasplits/synthetic/fold/test
 datasplits/synthetic/fold/train
 datasplits/synthetic/fold/validate
 ```
-Where each of the above folders contains a filepath to the .npy curve, hence implementing the cross-validation data division into training, testing and validation.
+Each of the above folders contains a filepath to the .npy curve, hence implementing the cross-validation data division into training, testing and validation datasets.
+The file paths are called into batches in the DataLoader method from PyTorch during the training process.

 #### Training
 The actual training process starts here - the Model.py file is called in, where the MLP model is designed.
 The cross-validation method is also incorporated.